Tips to Reduce Stress Before Travelling to Phuket

 Will not accept: Markets, local restaurants, tuk-tuks and taxis.

-Will accept: Shopping malls, convenience stores, upmarket restaurants, some tour agents but with a 3% fee when less than certain amount.
+Will accept: Shopping malls, convenience stores, upmarket restaurants, some tour agents but with a 3% fee when less than a certain amount.

 There are plenty of different ways to reach your hotel from Phuket International Aiport, even if you land very late.
 From the most expensive (faster) to the cheapest (can take hours): 1) you can book a transfer with your hotel, 2) use the airport silver limousines, 3) use a taximeter, 4) Share an airport minivan, 5) ride the smart bus.
 We describe all the options at length here